Q. What is CDXZipStream™?

 Just input your requirements - data feed selection, the starting cell address of your index list (such as five digit zip codes) and data variables to import - then click on “Get Data”.
 CDXZipStream™ does the rest.
-You can select data items using the buttons or by dragging and dropping field names between each list.
+You can select data items using the buttons to transfer field names between each list.
 Any changes made to CDXZipStream™ settings are saved for future use.

 The CDXZipStream™ toolbar loads automatically in Excel so you can continue to easily access the interface and other functions directly from your spreadsheet.
-In Excel 2007 or 2010, the CDXZipStream toolbar is located under the "Add-ins" menu, with earlier versions of Excel it loads directly.
+In Excel 2007 and later, the CDXZipStream toolbar is located under the "Add-ins" menu, with earlier versions of Excel it loads directly.